ukyo/jssuper/README.md

 # jssuper

-You can access to method and constructor of super class like Java.
+You can call method and constructor of super class like Java.

 ## Install